 In SimPy 2, you had to decide at import-time whether you wanted to use a normal simulation (SimPy.Simulation), a real-time simulation (SimPy.SimulationRT) or something else.
 You usually had to import Simulation (or SimulationRT), Process and some of the SimPy keywords (hold or passivate, for example) from that package.

-In SimPy 3, you usually need to import much less classes and modules (e.g., you don’t need direct access to Process and the SimPy keywords anymore).
+In SimPy 3, you usually need to import much less classes and modules (for example, all keywords are gone).
 In most use cases you will now only need to import simpy.

 from Simpy.Simulation import Simulation, Process, hold

 SimPy 2 encapsulated the simulation state in a Simulation* class (e.g., Simulation, SimulationRT or SimulationTrace).
 This class also had a simulate() method that executed a normal simulation, a real-time simulation or something else (depending on the particular class).

 There was a global Simulation instance that was automatically created when you imported SimPy.
 You could also instantiate it on your own to uses SimPy’s object-orient API.
 This led to some confusion and problems, because you had to pass the Simulation instance around when you were using the object-oriented API but not if you were using the procedural API.